 I brought this phrase up on one of Gabriel Chapman’s #SNLDD videocasts, and there were a few people who didn’t know where it came from.
 Here’s the backstory:

-In John R. Ross’s 1967 linguistics dissertation Constraints on Variables in Syntax, the scientist is identified as the Harvard psychologist […]
+In John R. Ross’s 1967 linguistics dissertation Constraints on Variables in Syntax, the scientist is identified as the Harvard psychologist and philosopher William James.
+Of […]

 I think I’ve been pretty clear that I’m a fan of boring hardware.
 I’ve said it publicly, I’ve said it in presentations, I’ve said it on stage: no one cares about hardware, they care that the applications and workloads are available and performing appropriately.